 TRAMELLON Built upon sheer-walled tablelands that rise 230-feet above the scorched floor of The Baked Plains, this ancient town, constructed mostly from mud, stone and grass, cannot be approached unannounced due to its high elevation, single access point, and the vigilant watch of its residents.
 The people of Tramellon desire cooperation and peace, and seek an untroubled, reclusive existence without the concerns of those living beyond their ‘settlement in the sky’.
 Their tableland platform is spiritually know as Rha-Kaahoku (golden rock); a voracious consumer of the sun god’s plentiful light, which provides energy to the people, and gives the spectacular monument its golden hue.

 TRAVALLA ACADEMY Located in Duquellah, this eminent institution of learning and scientific enquiry has taught some of the brightest, most inquisitive minds in Quahnarren’s history.
-These many talented men and women include the young Ailea Whillsmor, the highly esteemed Kharoon Maathi, and the enigmatic Himubass, who now studiously searches the sky with the assistance of the Academy’s magnificent observatory.
+These many talented men and women include: the young Ailea Whillsmor; the highly esteemed Kharoon Maathi; the adventurous Roghan Tallyahr; and the enigmatic Himubass, who now studiously searches the sky with the assistance of the Academy’s magnificent observatory.

 TRIAL OF THE ALVAISER Test of the human soul by the supernatural Alvaiser, commonly described as a ‘spirit judgement’.
 Seeking to redress human actions upsetting the natural balance of their woodland domain, an Alvaiser communicates solely through direct thoughts and images, prompting powerful sensations as they search their target’s soul to determine a suitable sacrifice for their needs.
 Those who fortunately pass judgement continue living with a new appreciation of the world, believing that their destiny has been favourably altered.